Economy 7 electricity price hikes: what you need to know

 Ofgem, the energy regulator, has put up the price that suppliers can charge Economy 7 customers this month and if suppliers impose the price rises households using Economy 7 will face higher bills.

-According to a BBC report (opens in new tab), number crunching by Future Energy Associates, shows these households face an average 7.6% rise in prices with a typical annual Economy 7 bill coming in at £2,964.
+According to a BBC report, number crunching by Future Energy Associates, shows these households face an average 7.6% rise in prices with a typical annual Economy 7 bill coming in at £2,964.

 This is higher than the £2,500 figure banded around under the Energy Price Guarantee for an average household energy bill, based on typical usage.
 However important to remember the Energy Price Guarantee is an illustration of what the average household could pay, and not a cap on bills.